AmanRawat2001/online-dawaai-flutter-app/README.md

-# OnlineDawai
+# Online Dawaai Flutter App

 ## Description

-OnlineDawai is a Flutter-based application designed to provide users with a seamless experience for ordering medications online.
+OnlineDawaai is a Flutter-based application designed to provide users with a seamless experience for ordering medications online.
 The app offers a user-friendly interface, secure payment options, and reliable delivery tracking.

 ## Features